-Note 37.
+Note 32.
 Basis of Preparation of Financial Statements and Fixed Assets a) Basis of Preparation of Financial Statements b) Impairment of Fixed Assets

-The Company has accumulated losses which exceeded the net worth of the company.
-Pursuant to default by DMRC and pending the hearing of leave petition before Hon'ble Supreme Court of India (refer Note 27 (a), the standalone financial statements are prepared on going concern basis.
+The Company has accumulated losses which exceed the net worth of the company.
+Pursuant to default by DMRC and pending the hearing of Special Leave Petition before Hon'ble Supreme Court of India (refer Note 23 (a), the financial statements are prepared on going concern basis.

-The arbitration award amount was more than the carrying value of fixed assets.
-However, since the award was set aside by the division bench of the Honorable High Court of Delhi and Special Leave Petition has been filed in the Honorable Supreme Court of India.
+The arbitral award amount was more than the carrying value of fixed assets.
+However, the award was set aside by the division bench of the Honorable High Court of Delhi and Special Leave Petition has been filed in the Honorable Supreme Court of India.
 As the matter is pending for hearing and final order is yet to be passed, no adjustment entries for impairment of fixed assets have been carried out in the books of accounts.
-(Refer Note 27 (a).
+(Refer Note 23 (a).

-Note 38.
-Events occurring after the reporting period

-(a) Other events

-There are no events occurring after the reporting period which have material impact on the financials.

-Note 39.
-Previous years/ periods (corresponding period)
+DELHI A IRPORT METRO EXPRESS PRIVATE LIMITED ming part of Financial Statements for the year ended March 31, 2021 INDICS ID. ning part of Financiar Dialestation of the part of Financiar Dialestation Note 33.
+Events occurring after the reporting period ' (a) Other events 🖌 There are no events occurring after the reporting period which have material impact on the financials.
+Previous years/ periods (corresponding period) • Note 34.
 The previous year (corresponding period) figures have been regrouped and rearranged wherever necessary.

-Note 40.
-Approval of financial statements

-The financial statements are approved by the Board of Directors on May 05, 2020.
-Note 41.
-Figures have been rounded off to Rupees thousand otherwise than specifically stated.

-As per our Report of even date For Rajkumar Rathi & Co.
-Chartered Accountants Firm Regn.No.006342C

-Saurabh Jain Partner Membership No.405013 For and on behalf of the Board
+Note 35.
+Approval of financial statements The financial statements are approved by the Board of Directors on May 11, 2021.
+Figures have been rounded off to Rupees thousand otherwise than spe ifically stated Note 36.
+In terms of our Report of even date For Rajkumar Rathi & Co.
+For and on behalf of the Board For and on behalf of the Board Chartered Accountants Firm Regn.
+No 006342C ~ 4711 . m.
+(1.)
+Milind Ramchandra Mule Rakesh Kumar Yaday Vikas Rathi Dimenton Director

-Vijay Kishore Mathur Director DIN: 02470099 Rakesh Kumar Yadav Director DIN-0008364895
+Partner Membership No. 135597

-Place: Mumbai Date: 05/05/2020
+Place : Mumbai Date: 11,05.2021